bottles on shelf at bar

-In this series, we’ll be discussing what dram shop is and what you need to know about the laws in your state.
+In this series, we’ll discuss what dram shop is and what you need to know about the laws in your state.

 Connecticut